sedyh/ebitengine-bunny-mark/README.md

 ### Performance

+This table shows the performance of applications written in Ebiten for different platforms.

+It can also be useful for comparing the performance of different versions of Ebiten or different frameworks based on it.

+The window resolution during the test does not affect the performance in any way.

 | Software                                     | Hardware                 | Ebiten Version | Maximum number of objects at stable 60 fps |
 |----------------------------------------------|--------------------------|----------------|--------------------------------------------|
 | Native, MacOS Big Sur 11.1                   | M1 2020                  | 2.2.3          | 65400                                      |